-Essays or the Statement of Purpose are one of the most interesting and challenging parts of the application package.
+Essays and the statement of purpose are one of the most interesting and challenging parts of the application package.
 Admissions committees pay a lot of attention to them.

 Each university or business school provides one or more essay topics – usually two or three.
 The topics vary between universities and programmes.
 As with recommendation letters, your essays should be specific.
-You cannot have one and the same essay for different business schools, even if the essay topic is the same.
+You cannot submit the same essay to different business schools, even if the essay topic is the same.
 This is because the universities and programmes vary and you cannot have exactly the same arguments for selecting one or the other.

-Your application package should be accompanies by an application form.
+Your application package should be accompanied by an application form.
 Each business school has its own application form.
 Most often it is submitted online.

 The application form contains important details about your profile, your academic and professional experience and other information related to Master’s admission.
-The information which you provide in the application form should be coherent with the rest of the documents in your application package.
-It is recommended that all documents are submitted as a package so that you can double check before submission that all facts are correct.
+The information which you provide in the application form should be in line with the rest of the documents in your application package.
+It is recommended that all documents be submitted as a package so that you can double check before submission that all facts are correct.

 Most universities will charge a non-refundable application fee in order to review your application package.
-The fees vary greatly between universities and programmes, but the average is about 70 Euros.
+The fees vary greatly between universities and programmes, but the average is about EUR 70.

-Some universities will conduct an interview with applicants for admission to their Master’s programmes, but this varies greatly.
-Interview policies differ between business schools.
-Some programmes will interview all applicants, others will interview just the preselected ones.
+Some universities will conduct an interview with applicants for admission to their Master’s programmes.
+Interview policies differ between universities.
+Some universities will interview all applicants, others will interview just the preselected ones.
 Most schools usually conduct only one interview.

 The value of the application package

-The application package is the second most important part of your Master’s degree project, the first one being selecting the best university and programme for your goals, profile and potential.
+The application package is the second most important part of your Master’s degree project, the first one being the selection the best university and programme for your goals, profile, and potential.
 Many universities will make the pre-selection based only on your application package.